 a garden for all seasons

-The gardens are formed around a man-made lake and were designed by nonother than Capability Brown.
+The gardens are formed around a man-made lake and were designed by Henry Hoare ll.
 There are several walking routes around the gardens, and it’s easy to miss some of the fine views if you don’t take the time to explore.
 The paths are well made; however, note that the gardens sit on a valley floor, and there are some steep climbs on the upper pathways.

 The Hoare family built the house and gardens, who were bankers, and their private bank, established in 1672, C Hoare & Co, exists today.
 The son of the founder of the bank, Henry Hoare, purchased Stourhead Estate in 1717.
 The original manor house was demolished, and Henry built the Palladian mansion.
 The house was gutted by fire in 1902 and rebuilt in an almost identical style.
 Fortunately, many of the artworks, books and antiquities that had been collected over the years were saved and are now on display in the house.
 The gardens are open all year, but the house is open to visitors from spring to early November.